CrazyArunr/ScienceBot/readme.md

 # DataViz - Science and Technology Chatbot

 Data Genie is a chatbot trained on the SciQ dataset, a collection of scientific questions and answers available on Kaggle.
 It is designed to provide answers to queries related to science and technology.
-Additionally, ForgeX includes features for greetings, goodbyes, and other common interactions to make the chatbot more user-friendly.
+Additionally, Data Genie includes features for greetings, goodbyes, and other common interactions to make the chatbot more user-friendly.

 ## Features